AnshikaAgrawal5501/Mircosoft-Teams-Clone/README.md

 ## Features Avaiable

-- Video calling with a group of maximum 10 people
+- Video calling with a group of maximum 10 people.
 - Screen sharing with all 10 members can share their respective screens at the same time.
 - Full screen size of any particular video.
 - Audio/Video choice options.
 - Chatting with peers.
 - Participants lists present.
--
+- White board for fun.
 -

 ## Project Motivation